bkw777/NODE_DATAPAC/README.md

 Even the rom calls from the option rom have equivalents in RAMDSK, though at different addresses.
 One thing RAMDSK does not do which the original option rom did, is re-create the user manual text file as part of the Format function.

+The "Bank" button in the later versions of RAMDSK is for the later versions of the hardware that could have 384K or 512K.
+It has no effect on a 128K or 256K unit.

 The only other significant software using this device seems to be [XOS](http://www.club100.org/library/libpg.html), which is sort of an OS for the Model 200.
 XOS does not require a RAMPAC or DATAPAC, but apparently makes good use of one if present.
 For instance, you can keep just a single copy of RAMDSK.CO in bank 3, yet be able to use it from any bank.
 I have not tried XOS yet, this is just from reading the description.

 Some software culled from the M100SIG archive and Club100 are collected in [software](software)
-Much of that software actually requires the original rom, which is not available.
+Much of that software actually requires the original option rom, which is not available.
 Some of that could possibly be converted to work with RAMDSK instead of the rom, by translating the call addresses, per the RAMDSK.TIP file.

 The few documents we do have mention a BOOT program that could be manually typed in to BASIC to bootstrap a copy of RAMDSK from a RAMPAC after a cold start, but that file does not seem to be archived anywhere.